GitHub Integration

 Migration from Legacy Setup

-If you previously connected GitHub through basic PAT setup:
+If you previously connected GitHub through basic PAT setup:- Navigate to GitHub integration settings

 - Choose Upgrade to OAuth for enhanced security